 We have incurred substantial losses during our history.
 We do not anticipate generating revenue from sales of products for the foreseeable future, if ever, and we may never achieve profitability.
 As of December 31, 2021, we had federal and state net operating loss carryforwards of \$80.3 million and \$74.5 million, respectively.
 Under Section 382 of the Code, if a corporation undergoes an "ownership change" (generally defined as a greater than 50 percentage point change (by value) in the ownership of its equity by certain stockholders over a three-year period), the corporation's ability to use its pre-change net operating loss carryforwards and other pre-change tax attributes to offset its post-change income may be limited.
 As a result of our prior private placement financings or other transactions, we may have in the past experienced, and we may in the future experience as a result of subsequent changes in our stock ownership, some of which are outside our control, an ownership change for purposes of Section 382.
-As a result, if we earn net taxable income, our ability to use our pre-change net operating loss carryforwards and other pre-change tax attributes to indicate the income, and we result in increased future tax liability to us and could have an adverse effect on our future results of operations.
-There is also a risk that due to regulatory changes, such as suspension of the use of net operating losses, or for other unforeseen reasons, our existing net operating losses carryforwards that may significantly impact our ability to utilize net operating losses to offset taxable income in the future.
-In addition, state net operating losses generated in one state cannot be used to offset income generated in another state.
-For these reasons, we may be unable to use a material portion of our net operating losses and other tax attributes.
+As a result, if we earn net taxable income, our ability to use our pre-change net operating loss carryforwards and other pre-change tax attributes to offset U.S. federal taxable income may be subject to limitations, which could result in increased future tax liability to us and could have an adverse effect on our future results of operations.
+There is also a risk that due to regulatory changes, such as suspension of the use of net operating losses, or for other unforeseen reasons, our existing net operating losses could expire or otherwise become unavailable to offset future income tax liabilities.
+As described above in "Changes in tax laws or in their implementation or interpretation could adversely affect our business and financial condition," the TCJA, as amended by the CARES Act, includes changes to U.S. federal tax rates and rules governing net operating losses carryforwards that may significantly impact our ability to utilize net operating losses to offset taxable income generated in another state